-key_vectopt_loop enables the internal loops to collapse.
+key\vectopt\loop enables the internal loops to collapse.
 This is very a very efficient way to increase the length of vector calculations and thus to speed up the model on vector computers.

-- Control print - 1- ln_ctl: compute and print the trends averaged over the interior domain in all TRA, DYN, LDF and ZDF modules.
-This option is very helpful when diagnosing the origin of an undesired change in model results. - 2- also ln_ctl but using the nictl and njctl namelist parameters to check the source of differences between mono and multi processor runs. - 3- key_esopa (to be rename key_nemo): which is another option for model management.
-When defined, this key forces the activation of all options and CPP keys.
-For example, all tracer and momentum advection schemes are called!
-Therefore the model results have no physical meaning.
-However, this option forces both the compiler and the model to run through all the FORTRAN lines of the model.
-This allows the user to check for obvious compilation or execution errors with all CPP options, and errors in namelist options.

-- 4- last digit comparison (nn_bit_cmp).
+- Control print - 1- $ln\ctl$ : compute and print the trends averaged over the interior domain in all TRA, DYN, LDF and ZDF modules.
+This option is very helpful when diagnosing the origin of an undesired change in model results. - 2- also $ln\ctl$ but using the nictl and njctl namelist parameters to check the source of differences between mono and multi processor runs. - 3- last digit comparison (nn\bit\cmp).
 In an MPP simulation, the computation of a sum over the whole domain is performed as the summation over all processors of each of their sums over their interior domains.
 This double sum never gives exactly the same result as a single sum over the whole domain, due to truncation differences.
-The "bit comparison" option has been introduced in order to be able to check that mono-processor and multi-processor runs give exactly the same results. - Benchmark (nn_bench).
-This option defines a benchmark run based on a GYRE configuration (see §16.4) in which the resolution remains the same whatever the domain size.
+The "bit comparison" option has been introduced in order to be able to check that mono-processor and multi-processor runs give exactly the same results. - Benchmark (nn\bench).
+This option defines a benchmark run based on a GYRE configuration (see §17.4) in which the resolution remains the same whatever the domain size.
 This allows a very large model domain to be used, just by changing the domain size (jpiglo, jpjglo) and without adjusting either the time-step or the physical parameterisations.